Iraqi art: Visual arts

 In the late 1970s and throughout the 1980s, the Ba'ath Party mounted a program to beautify the city of Baghdad which led to numerous public art works being commissioned.
-Designed to instil a sense of national pride within the population, and to immortalise the leader, Saddam Hussein, these works provided work opportunities to the nation's architects, engineers and sculptors.
+Designed to instill a sense of national pride within the population, and to immortalize the leader, Saddam Hussein, these works provided work opportunities to the nation's architects, engineers and sculptors.
 During this period, artists showed a distinct preference for abstract works, which allowed them to evade censorship.
-Baghdad is now dotted with monuments, including Al-Shaheed Monument and The Monument to the Unknown Soldier and the Victory Arch, along with many smaller statues, fountains and sculptures; all constructed in the second half of the 20th century, and showing increasing levels of abstraction over time.
+Baghdad is now dotted with monuments, including al-Shaheed Monument and The Monument to the Unknown Soldier and the Victory Arch, along with many smaller statues, fountains and sculptures; all constructed in the second half of the 20th century, and showing increasing levels of abstraction over time.

 A notable feature of the Iraqi visual arts scene lies in artists' desires to link tradition and modernity in artworks.
 For a number of artists, the use of calligraphy or script has become an important part of integrating traditional artistic elements into an abstract artwork.
 In this way, the use of letters connects Iraqi artists with the broader hurufiyya movement (also known as the North African Lettrist Movement).
 The Iraqi artist, Madiha Omar, who was active from the mid-1940s, was one of the pioneers of the hurufiyya movement, since she was the first to explore the use of Arabic script in a contemporary art context and exhibited hurufiyya-inspired works in Washington as early as 1949.

 Art groups

-Artists’ desire to tap into Iraq’s art heritage within the context of contemporary artworks stimulated the formation of art groups, many of which codified their aims and objectives in manifestos that were published, often in the local press.
+Artists' desire to tap into Iraq's art heritage within the context of contemporary artworks stimulated the formation of art groups, many of which codified their aims and objectives in manifestos that were published, often in the local press.
 These developments contributed to a unique aesthetic in the contemporary Iraqi art movement.
 Art historians have commented:

 Accordingly, the 20th-century Iraqi arts scene is notable for the number of different art groups or art movements that emerged in the post-colonial period.
 Each of these groups sought to forge a national art aesthetic that acknowledged Iraq's deep art heritage and incorporated it in contemporary artworks.
 Although there were tensions in the different visions of these groups, collectively, they actively searched for new national vision which would enable the country to develop internally, as well as take its place on a world stage.
 These groups include: